Theory

 C7+11 (C7#11): C – E – G – Bb – F#

 The name of this chord is C dominant seventh, sharp eleventh (a correspondent C dominant seventh, eleventh flat ninth does not exist).
 C7+11 can also be written C7#11.
+This is an example of an altered chord that includes an added tone.

-Other altered chords
+Less common altered chords

 Finally, some less common categories.

-Altered ninth and thirteenth chords.
+Altered ninth and thirteenth chords:

 C9#11: C – E – G – Bb – D – F#